This programme is for teachers who have, or are aspiring to have, responsibilities for leading teaching in a subject, year group, key stage or phase.

 - Two face-to-face conferences to provide further opportunity for peer learning combined with expert input from specialist practitioners.

 Teachers and leaders employed in state-funded schools, as well as those employed in state-funded organisations in England that offer education to 16–19-year-olds, will be able to access DfE funded training scholarships for all NPQs.
-This funding will be available for the next two years, to support participants undertaking NPQs in 22/23 and 23/24.
+This funding will be available to support participants undertaking NPQs in 22/23 and 23/24.